Liteserver node

 -d

-- mytonctrl will download a dump of the latest blockchain state.
-This will reduce synchronization time by several times.-c <path>
+command will download a dump of the latest blockchain state, significantly reducing synchronization time.-c <path>

-- Ignore minimum requirements, use it only if you want to check compilation process without real node usage.-m
+: Use this flag to ignore minimum requirements.
+It should only be used if you want to check the compilation process without utilizing a real node.-m

 orliteserver